-- Amendments to IFRS 16 require a seller-lessee to subsequently measure lease liabilities arising from a leaseback in a way that it does not recognize any amount of the gain or loss that relates to the right of use it retains.
-The new requirements do not prevent a seller-lessee from recognizing in profit or loss any gain or loss relating to the partial or full termination of a lease. - Amendments to IAS 1, Presentation of Financial Statements ("IAS 1"), clarify how to classify debt and other liabilities as current or non-current.
+- Amendments to IFRS 16, Leases, require a seller-lessee to subsequently measure lease liabilities arising from a leaseback in a way that it does not recognize any amount of the gain or loss that relates to the right of use it retains.
+The new requirements do not prevent a seller-lessee from recognizing in profit or loss any gain or loss relating to the partial or full termination of a lease. - Amendments to IAS 1 clarify how to classify debt and other liabilities as current or non-current.
 The amendments help to determine whether, in the statement of financial position, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.
-The amendments also include clarifying the classification requirements for debt an entity might settle by converting it into equity. - Amendments to IAS 1 specify that covenants to be complied with after the reporting date do not affect the classification of debt as current or non-current at the reporting date.
-Instead, the amendments require an entity to disclose information about these covenants in the notes to financial statements.
+The amendments also clarify the classification requirements for debt an entity might settle by converting it into equity. - Amendments to IAS 1 specify that covenants to be complied with after the reporting date do not affect the classification of debt as current or non-current at the reporting date.
+Instead, the amendments require an entity to disclose information about these covenants in the notes to financial statements. - Amendments to IAS 7, Statement of Cash Flows, and IFRS 7, Financial Instruments: Disclosures, introduce disclosure requirements to enhance the transparency of supplier finance arrangements and their effects on an entity's liabilities, cash flows and exposure to liquidity risk.